 For us, raising debt allowed us to cut the Gordian knot.
 We were able to give our investors a healthy return on their equity, while at the same time, giving control over the company back to us and our employees.
 We couldn’t be more excited about what the future will bring.

-Stay tuned for an expanded discussion on this topic between Chris and Andrew Hoag, Founder and CEO of Teampay.
+Click here to watch a video discussion on this topic between Chris and Andrew Hoag, Founder and CEO of Teampay.